World War III in popular culture: 1980s

 In the early 1980s, there was a feeling of alarm in Europe and North America that a nuclear World War III was imminent.
 In 1982, 250,000 people protested against nuclear weapons in Bonn, the capital of West Germany.
 On June 12, 1982, more than 750,000 protesters marched from the UN headquarters building to Central Park in New York City to call for a nuclear freeze.
 The public accepted the technological certainty of nuclear war but did not have faith in nuclear defence.
 Tensions came to a head with the NATO exercise Able Archer 83, which, combined with other events like President Reagan's "Evil Empire" speech and the deployment of the Pershing II missile in Western Europe, as well as the erroneous Soviet shoot-down of Korean Air Lines Flight 007, had the Soviets frantically convinced that the West was about to launch an all-out war against them.

 These fears were manifested in the popular culture of the time, with images of nuclear war in books, film, music, and television.
 In the mid-1980s, artists and musicians drew parallels with their time and the 1950s as two key moments in the Cold War.

 There was a steady stream of popular music with apocalyptic themes.
+In 1981, the Dead Kennedys made the song We've Got a Bigger Problem Now, which featured the lines "Welcome to 1984 / Are you ready for the Third World War?"
 The 1983 hit "99 Luftballons" by Nena tells the story of a young woman who accidentally triggers a nuclear holocaust by releasing balloons.
 The music video for "Sleeping with the Enemy" had images of the Red Army parading in Red Square, American high school marching bands, and a mushroom cloud.
 The 1984 hit "Two Tribes" by Frankie Goes to Hollywood had actors resembling Konstantin Chernenko and Ronald Reagan fighting each other amidst a group of cheering people.
 At the end of their fight, the Earth explodes.
 Sting's 1986 song "Russians" highlighted links between Nikita Khrushchev's threats to bury the US and Reagan's promise to protect US citizens.
 Many punk, hardcore and crossover thrash bands of the era, such as The Varukers and Discharge, had lyrics concerning nuclear war, the end of mankind and the destruction of the Earth in much of their early material.